mynamedaike/Data-Analysis-Using-R/hw02_explore-gapminder-and-use-dplyr.md

    filter(country == "Canada" | country == "China") %>%
    select(country, year, gdpPercap) %>%
    ggplot(aes(x = year, y = gdpPercap, color = country)) +
+   scale_y_log10() +
-   geom_point()
+   geom_point() +
+   geom_path()
 ```

 ![](hw02_explore-gapminder-and-use-dplyr_files/figure-markdown_github/unnamed-chunk-13-3.png)

 As I am from China, I am interested in make some comparison between China and Canana.
 In the first graph, I compared the lifeExp of the two countries.
 We can see that the present life expectancy of China is still shorter than that of Canada although it has grown more rapidly in the last fifty years.
 In the second graph, I compared the pop of them.
 We can see that the pupulation of China has more than doubled while the population of Canada remains stable.
 In the third graph, I compared the gdpPercap between them.
-We can see that the GDP per capita of Canada has experienced a significant growth while China has only a slight growth in it.
+We can see that the GDP per capita of both countries has experienced a significant growth.

 But I want to do more!
 ----------------------